 The current minimum wage in Japan was set for the fiscal year of 2020 and will be followed until April 1st of 2022.
 It rose by 1 Yen to be set at 902 JPY per hour.

-Salary Distribution According to Careers
+What is the Salary Distribution According to Careers in Japan?

 As is commonly the case, an individual’s average salary is dictated by the career they decide to pursue.
 Careers requiring highly skilled professionals or those fields that are in high demand tend to offer more lucrative average salaries.
 Japan is no exception to these trends and much like the rest of the world, those in the law or medical sector have more handsome salaries than most other service sectors.

 The average salary in Japan of lawyers just stepping into their careers is 293,000 JPY while those attorneys with established practice can hope to make around 1,080,000 JPY per month.
 The average salary in Japan of engineers is 500,000 JPY per month while doctors earn an average salary of 1,200,000 JPY per month.
 The average salary in Japan of individuals in the accounting sector can range from 400,000 JPY for accountants to 1,050,000 JPY per month for financial managers.

 Since Japan is a country that celebrates its rich historic culture by promoting its art scene, creative jobs are also well paying.
 The average salary in Japan of Art Directors is 550,000 JPY per month while an architect can earn around 600,000 JPY per month.
 Teachers in most countries are underappreciated and earn a minimum wage.
 However, in Japan, that is not the case.
 Even school teachers, depending on their teaching level, can earn an average income of 400,000 JPY per month.

 What is the Salary Distribution According to Education Background in Japan?